outdreamer/build-a-cure/docs/tasks/systematize_solution_automation.md

 			- solution automation workflows can be described in terms of their:
 				- relation to other workflows (how they fit with other workflows, as in how to generate them by applying conversions to other workflows)
 				- standard variations (generalization, simplification)
+				- start/end point of the workflow (which interface the workflow starts from)

 		- generative variables creating workflows
 			- any structures that can generate interactions that find/derive/generate info can generate solution automation workflows